dougsummerville/Bare-Metal-Raspberry-PI-Pico/README.md

  This environment has not yet undergone significant testing but will be updated as bugs are disovered.

  # Included Examples
- A sample C program to turn on the red LED on the Pico is provided in the src directory.
-To make the UF2, run the command make led_on.uf2 at the prompt in the top level of the hierarchy.
+ A sample C program to flash the LED on the Pico is provided in the src directory.
+To make the UF2, run the command

+LIBS="led.o" make test_led.uf2

+at the prompt in the top level of the hierarchy (same directory as Makefile).

+A C program to demonstrate USB CDC driver is included.
+It echos back characters received on the serial port.
+To build the UF2 file, run the command

+LIBS="usbcdc.o" make test_usbcdc.uf2